lanl/metconsin/docs/source/tutorial.rst

     with open("exchange_bounds_made_up.json") as fl:
         uptake_params = json.load(fl)

 Currently, MetConSIN supports constant bounds, linear bounds, or Hill function bounds by keyword, as well as allowing user defined bound functions.
-See :py:func:`prep_cobrapy_models <prep_models.prep_cobrapy_models>` for details on how to use other bounds.
+See :py:func:`prep_cobrapy_models <metconsin.prep_models.prep_cobrapy_models>` for details on how to use other bounds.

 Running MetConSIN simulations